DevExpress/testcafe/docs/articles/documentation/using-testcafe/command-line-interface.md

 ### --proxy-bypass \<rules\>

-Specifies the resources accessed bypassing the proxy server.
+Requires that TestCafe bypasses the proxy server to access the specified resources.

 When you access the Internet through a proxy server specified using the [--proxy](#--proxy-host) option, you may still need some local or external resources to be accessed directly.
 In this instance, provide their URLs to the `--proxy-bypass` option.